 To understand what Jesus was saying, we need to understand both contexts.
 Psalm 82:1 states, “God takes His stand in His own congregation; He judges in the midst of the rulers.”
 God stands among His people to enact justice on earth.
 He did this through His appointed leaders.
 Verse 2 is an indictment against the rulers because they were not doing the task God had given them: “How long will you judge unjustly, And show partiality to the wicked?
 Selah.
 A lack of justice is due to the failure of leadership.

 Instead, leaders are appointed by God to execute justice in the land:

 Vindicate the weak and fatherless; Do justice to the afflicted and destitute.”Rescue the weak and needy; Deliver them out of the hand of the wicked.
 They do not know nor do they understand; They walk about in darkness; All the foundations of the earth are shaken.
 (Ps 82:3-5)

-The obligation to ensure justice has existed since God first established government following the flood by instituting the death penalty which had not existed before and has not be abolished by God since.
-This applies whether government leaders believe in God or do not.
+The obligation to ensure justice has existed since God first established government following the flood by instituting the death penalty which had not existed before and has not been abolished by God since.
+This applies whether government leaders believe in God or not.

 It is at this point that the psalmist states the moral of the psalm, I said, “You are gods, And all of you are sons of the Most High.
 "Nevertheless, you will die like men, And fall like any one of the princes."
 (Ps 82:6-7)